nicolewhite/nicolewhite.github.io_old/_posts/2014-05-30-demo-of-rneo4j-part2.md

 [Part 1: Building a Database]({{ site.url }}/2014/05/30/demo-of-rneo4j-part1.html)

 In Part 1, I built a database using `Rneo4j` and `twitteR`.
-Now I can use `Rneo4j` to retreive data from the database for plotting and analysis using a few of `R`'s' many available packages.
+Now I can use `Rneo4j` to retreive data from the database for plotting and analysis using a few of `R`'s many available packages.

 ## Hashtag Co-Occurrence with #Neo4j